-- ❖ Admission Offices at the 23 campuses use three factors to determine eligibility.
-Most applicants who are admitted need to meet the standards in each of the following areas: - Specific high school courses (referred to as the "A-G" courses) - Grades in "A-G" courses and SAT/ACT Tests Scores. - Graduation from high school. - ❖ Many CSU campuses have higher standards for particular majors or for students who live outside of the local admission area.
+- Admission Offices at the 23 campuses use three factors to determine eligibility.
+Most applicants who are admitted need to meet the standards in each of the following areas: - Specific high school courses (referred to as the "A-G" courses) - Grades in "A-G" courses and SAT/ACT Tests Scores. - Graduation from high school. - Many CSU campuses have higher standards for particular majors or for students who live outside of the local admission area.
 Because of the number of students who apply, several campuses have higher standards and supplementary admission criteria for all applicants.
 Please speak with your counselor for more information. - ❖ Language Waiver: If a student can demonstrate competency in a language other than English that is equivalent to or higher than that expected of students who have completed two years of language other than English study, students may be allowed a waiver for this language requirement.
-Please contact the CSU campus or speak with your counselor for more information. - ❖ Please note that California residents receive priority whenever admission space is limited than non California residents.
+Please contact the CSU campus or speak with your counselor for more information. - Please note that California residents receive priority over non-Californian residents whenever admissionspace is limited.